mordes89/EXPLODING-HOT-POTATO-SOCCER-/Readme.md

 # [EXPLODING HOT POTATO SOCCER!](https://mordes89.github.io/EXPLODING-HOT-POTATO-SOCCER-/) - Mike Schnall.

-Exploding Hot Potato Soccer! is a soccer game played in a rectangular grid with two goals, two avatars, a countdown timer, and a hot-potato/ball that explodes.
+Exploding Hot Potato Soccer! is a soccer game played in a rectangular grid with two goals, two avatars, and a hot-potato/ball that explodes after a random amount of time.

-The objective of the game is to either score a goal by aiming the ball into the opponent's net, or having the time expire and the ball explode on the opponent's side of the field.
+The objective of the game is to either score a goal by aiming the ball into the opponent's goal, or having the ball explode on the opponent's side of the field.

 Live site [link](https://mordes89.github.io/EXPLODING-HOT-POTATO-SOCCER-/)